 Try to build your persona with information like:

-- Decision drivers – what drives the person to make a decision, including business goals
+- Decision drivers: what drives the person to make a decision, including business objectives

-And since your business is B2B, it’s helpful to know what kinds of businesses you want as your clients.
+And since your company is B2B, it’s helpful to know what kinds of businesses best represent your potential customers.
 What size are they?
 What’s their average profit or budget?
 What industries are they in?
-These questions can guide you during the content ideation and creation processes.
+These questions can guide new content ideas and execution processes.

 2. Choose content format and channels

-Once you’ve identified your target audience and business types, you can consider the channels you’ll be putting your content on.
+After identifying your target audience and business types, consider the channels you’ll use for your content.
 For B2B companies, the key channels to leverage are often:

 - Paid ads